-A discussion of the basis for the Board's approval of the Fund's sub-advisory contracts with MIMGL and MFMHKL is available in the Fund's annual report to shareholders for the period ended Nov.
-30, 2020.
+A discussion of the basis for the Board's approval of the Fund's sub-advisory contracts with MIMAK, MIMGL and MFMHKL is available in the Fund's annual report to shareholders for the period ended Oct.
+31, 2020.
+A discussion of the basis for the Board's approval of the Fund's sub-advisory contract with MIMEL will be available in the Fund's next report to shareholders.